danieljprice/phantom/docs/user-guide/analysis.rst

 the read_data_sphNG.f90 file in splash is).
-The best way to read/analyse phantom dumps, aside from using splash to visualise them, is to use the built-in phantomanalysis utility (described below), or the :doc:`sarracen <sarracen>` python package.
+The best way to read/analyse phantom dumps, aside from using splash to visualise them, is to use the built-in phantomanalysis utility (described below), or the :doc:`sarracen </external-utilities/sarracen>` python package.
 A full description of the data format and how to read it can be found :doc:`here <dumpfile>`.

 Sarracen
 ~~~~~~~~

-- See :doc:`How to analyse and visualise phantom data with sarracen <sarracen>`
+- See :doc:`How to analyse and visualise phantom data with sarracen </external-utilities/sarracen>`

 Phantomanalysis
 ~~~~~~~~~~~~~~~